AGAPIA/NLPForVideoGames/README.md

 - Test Game
 - Joint Model for intent classification and slots filling
 - Question Answering model used to answer questions
+- Sound recognition model to recognize the audio from a local microphone

 ## Test Game

-The test game is a simple simulation in which several locations were created.
+The test game is a simple simulation in which several locations and contextual knowledge were created.
 Those locations are used in order to test the NLP models.

-The game contains a simple chat system used to communicate with the BOT using Natural Language.
+The game contains a simple chat system used to communicate with the BOT using Natural Language, either in form of text or voice commands.

-In order to run the game **Unreal Engine 4.25** is required.
+In order to run the game **Unreal Engine 4.27** is required.
 The game can run either from the engine itself or can be built to test it.

+## Installation guide
+1. Run the Joint Model – this can be done by going to the directory called JointModel and running inference.py main.
+It will start a flask server on port 5000.
+Only first time, it will download the 30 pretrained models.
+If another training is required, then run train_joint_model.py which will start the training process.
+2. Run the Question Answering Model – this can be done by going to the directory called QuestionAnswering and running answer_question.py main.
+It will start a flask server on port 5001.
+No training is required.
+The context can be changed from within answer_question.py file, the global variable called CONTEXT.
+Another way of changing the context is through a HTTP Post call on /context endpoint.
+2. Run the SpeechRecognition Model – this can be done by going to the directory called SpeechRecognition and running inference.py main.
+It will start a flask server on port 5002.
+3. Open the project game using Unreal Engine 4, version 4.27.
+The game can be either ran from withing the engine or can be built and ran from outside.
+4. When running the game:
+ (a) Either give commands as text by pressing ENTER to insert data into the game chat and ask the bot agent for things.
+ (b) Either give audio commands by pressing CTRL + R then speak in your microphone.
+After pressing, until a pause in user voice is detected it will stop and request command from the bot.
+5. The game will call the localhost on port 5000 to run the Joint Model and wait for a response, so the flask server must be up and running.

 ## Joint Model